-Parents are asked to update change of address, email or telephone numbers via Compass.
+Parents are asked to notify the School Office of changes of address, email or telephone numbers.
 This includes emergency contact numbers.
 If a child is ill or in the event of an accident, up-to-date information enables the school to contact parents effectively and efficiently.